jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

     <sequenceFlow id="flow11" name="" sourceRef="exclusivegateway2" targetRef="usertask4">
         <conditionExpression xsi:type="tFormalExpression"><![CDATA[${scwf_reviewerEmail == ''}]]></conditionExpression>
     </sequenceFlow>

-Listing 20: Conditionally performing the third-party review based on the presence of the email

 There are two more places condition expressions are needed.
 One is on the two flows that leave Third Party Review.
 I want to go to the